spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 - [Destroying](../run/test-case.md) (`before_destroy` and `after_destroy`, respectively)
 - [Performing](../run/task.md#performing-a-task) (`before_perform` and `after_perform`, respectively)

-These commands may serve one of two general purposes - either to make some modifications to your workspace (eg. set up symlinks, move files around etc.) or perhaps to run validations using something like [`tfsec`](https://github.com/tfsec/tfsec), [`tflint`](https://github.com/terraform-linters/tflint) or `terraform fmt`.
+These commands may serve one of two general purposes - either to make some modifications to your workspace (eg. set up symlinks, move files around etc.) or perhaps to run validations using something like [`tfsec`](https://github.com/tfsec/tfsec){: rel="nofollow"}, [`tflint`](https://github.com/terraform-linters/tflint){: rel="nofollow"} or `terraform fmt`.

 !!! danger
     When a run resumes after having been paused for any reason (e.g., confirmation, approval policy), the remaining phases are run in a new container.
 As a result, any tool installed in a phase that occurred before the pause won't be available in the subsequent phases.
-A better way to achieve this would be to bake the tool into a [custom runner image](https://docs.spacelift.io/integrations/docker#customizing-the-runner-image).
+A better way to achieve this would be to bake the tool into a [custom runner image](../../integrations/docker.md#customizing-the-runner-image).

 !!! info
     If any of the "before" hooks fail (non-zero exit code), the relevant phase is not executed.
 If the phase itself fails, none of the "after" hooks get executed.

-The workflow can be customized either using our [Terraform provider](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/stack) or in the GUI.
+The workflow can be customized either using our [Terraform provider](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/stack){: rel="nofollow"} or in the GUI.
 The GUI has a very nice editor that allows you to select the phase you want to customize and add commands before and after each phase.
 You will be able to add and remove commands, reorder them using _drag and drop_ and edit them in-line.
 Note how the commands that precede the customized phase are the "before" hooks (`ps aux` and `ls` in the example below), and the ones that go after it are the "after" hooks (`ls -la .terraform`):

 ![](<../../assets/screenshots/Mouse_Highlight_Overlay (7).png>)